SQL QUERIES TUTORIAL

 UPDATE table_name SET column1 = val1 , column2 = val2 ,....
 Where condition;

-The DELETE command is used delete existing records in a table.
+To delete and existing record in a table DELETE command is used delete.
 You can delete one or more rows based on a condition.

 DELETE FROM table_name WHERE condition ;